Code-Institute-Submissions/PavleMarinkovic95-portfolio_2_SepResub/README.md

 This is the main look of the game on different screens

-The main objective is to play a complicated version of rock paper scissors You have 5 options instead of 3
-The rules of the game are shown on the popup image that you can hover As you can see, its a 1 defeats 2 and looses to the other 2 kinda game So you have about 40% chance to win, but probably less with my luck
+The main objective is to play a complicated version of rock paper scissors.You have 5 options instead of 3.
+The rock defeats scissors and the lizard.
+The scissors defeat paper and lizard.
+The paper defeats rock and spock.The spock defeats scissors and rock.
+And finally, the lizard defeats spock and paper.The rules of the game are shown on the popup image that you can hover.As we can see, it's a 1 defeats 2 and looses to the other 2 logic in the gameSo you have about 40% chance to win, but that's not precise as I didn't calculate the statistics.

 ![Screenshot (47)](https://user-images.githubusercontent.com/105302576/178243071-c7f92a0d-8b50-41f5-8912-1636985d4a4e.png)